VictorEscribano/Social-Media-Bot/README.md

 # Social-Media-Bot
-Social Media Bot to generate videos
+Social Media Bot to download, comment, like and upload videos